KinithHettiarachchi/monovera/README.md

 - 🌲 **Hierarchical Tree View**
   Intuitively view full parent–child Jira issue structures.
+  The relationship to be used in determining the hierarchy can be easily configured in the configuration file.
+  _i.e.
+Blocks or any other relationship that denotes your parent-child way of hiearchy_

 - 🔍 **Advanced Search**
   Search across projects by **text, type, and status**, with results categorized by where the match occurred (title vs. description).